 If your baby isn’t sleeping through the night just yet, make it a point to nap when she naps.
 This will give your body the time it needs to recover and stay as healthy as possible.

-So feel free to apply a firming and toning product where you need it and when you need it, without worrying about the effect it will have on your baby.
+So feel free to apply a moisturizing product where you need it and when you need it, without worrying about the effect it will have on your baby.

 6) Breastfeed Frequently